KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Preliminaries

-\begin{remark} The upper bound on sparsity $\sps\le \dd/2$ is a technical assumption in the analysis to simplify the presentation.
+\begin{remark} The upper bound $\sps\le \dd/2$ is a technical assumption in the analysis to simplify the presentation.
 For the case where $\sps>\dd/2$, the roles of $(\dd-\sps)$ and $\sps$ in the sample complexity are switched.
-For example, a complete result of Theorem~\ref{thm:main:ub:simplefull} (similarly for Theorem~\ref{thm:opt:sc} and~\ref{thm:opt:bssopt}) without the assumption of $\sps\le \dd/2$ would be
+For example, a complete result of Theorem~\ref{thm:opt:eigen} (similarly for Theorem~\ref{thm:pointwise:eigen}) without the assumption of $\sps\le \dd/2$ would be \end{remark}